 Fish are known for being fairly low maintenance compared to other pets, but owners have begun to wonder whether low maintenance has to mean fewer interactions as well.
 With most pets, you can bond simply by petting them or spending some time together.
 With fish, however, you have glass and water separating you, so bonding doesn’t come quite as easily.

 Tank decorations, such as castles, bubblers, and even backgrounds, give fish new textures to explore and places to hide, which can be fun to watch from a person’s perspective.
 Past looking (and purchasing adorable aquarium decorations), though, there’s not much you can do to interact with your pet fish.
 Is there?

-As it turns out, your common pet fish varieties, such as goldfish and betta, are in fact very trainable!
+Surprisingly, you can train your betta fish and goldfish, including other common pet fish varieties.
 Like a lot of animals, they’re food-motivated, so make sure to take advantage of their mealtimes to sneak in some training time as well.
 Libby Eyre, a marine trainer at Sea Life Sydney Aquarium in Australia, told the Daily Telegraph that it takes only minutes a day to train a goldfish: “If you feed them in the same location in the aquarium, they will know to go there for food,” she explains.